Diabetes Eye Care Keighley

 TRUST IN ALLAH BUT TIE UP YOUR CAMEL FIRST

 A Teacher was travelling with one of his disciples.
 They had had a long day journeying across the hot desert.
 The disciple, a young man, was in charge of taking care of the camel.
+They came in the night, tired, to an Oasis.
+The Teacher said to the disciple

 ‘I am very tired, I am going to bed.
 Before you go to bed, just make sure that you tie up the camel.